oscarlai1998/tp/docs/team/fupernova.md

 ## Overview

 `iGraduate` is a command line application that acts as a centralised hub for NUS students majoring in Information Security to plan their academic journey.
-It is equipped with a module storage system where students can mark modules as completed and store prerequisites for each module.
+It is equipped features to help students make informed decisions about their academic plans.

 ### Summary of Contributions
 <b>Code contributed</b>

 [Link to my code contribution.](https://nus-cs2113-ay2021s2.github.io/tp-dashboard/?search=fupernova&sort=groupTitle&sortWithin=title&since=2021-03-05&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false)

 ### Enhancements implemented